hoangton/smartcash/smarthive/seven-steps.rst

 A few additional points:

 .
-It is currently not possible to pay a budget proposal to change the payment address after the proposal is posted to the blockchain.

-.
-It is not recommended to request funding for period of longer than three months. smartcash holder don't want to see and vote on the same proposal without updates several months in a row, and price volatility makes it a risky proposition both to the network and yourself.
+It is not recommended to request funding for period of longer than three months.
+SmartCash holder don't want to see and vote on the same proposal without updates several months in a row, and price volatility makes it a risky proposition both to the network and yourself.

-.
-Before entering your budget proposal on the blockchain, check how many proposals already exist for the current budget cycle.
-If it is likely to become very crowded or if some proposals are requesting a significant portion of the budget, voting is likely to be very competitive with weaker projects being forced out of the budget, even if they collect sufficient votes to pass the 10% threshold.
-See
-   :ref:`here <understanding-smartvote>` for more details.